Training Course Agendas

 Introduction to Refining and Process Simulation

-Formerly named Level 1 Foundations: Refinery Focus, this course introduces the basics of modeling and optimization with ProMax®, focusing on Refinery units, such
+Formerly named Level 1 Foundations: Refinery Focus, this course introduces the basics of process modeling and optimization with ProMax® by using

-discussed with emphasis on common specifications, rules-of-thumb, and product requirements.
+process is discussed with an emphasis on simulation techniques, rules-of-thumb, and product requirements.

 Attendees will learn: